shdnx/dangless-malloc/README.md

 # insert the Dune kernel module
 sudo insmod kern/dune.ko

+# change permissions on /dev/dune so we can run Dune apps without 'sudo'
+sudo chmod a+rw /dev/dune

 cd ../../sources

 # currently only the dune platform is really supported